 Once my essence has had a chance to set in I move on to my eye cream and facial moisturizer.
 Eye cream was an addition to my routine as of my 28th birthday—happy birthday, self.
 I read really good reviews about Erborian’s Ginseng Infusion Total Eye Cream on Soko Glam, and while I haven’t seen anything super transformative happen yet, it does seem to absorb quickly and do just what it should for my sensitive under-eye area.
 Klair’s Rich Moist Soothing Cream is my current go-to facial moisturizer.
 It’s very hydrating and free of dyes and fragrances, which is great for my sensitive skin.
 Although it’s pretty thick, it absorbs quickly and does not cause breakouts or clogged pores.
 Speaking of acne and clogged pores, those are actually two of the reasons why I put off using any type of moisturizer until later in my twenties.
 With that said, if you’re still struggling with acne in this in-between stage of life, you might want to check out Goldfaden MD Detox Hydrating Gel for problematic and congested skin.
 I tried a sample of it and loved the consistency!

-Last but not least, the occasionals: AKA, this clay mask, this Vitamin E mask/sleeping pack/moisturizer, this collagen oil, any sheet mask I can get my hands on, and this collagen creamer.
+Last but not least, the occasionals: AKA, this clay mask, this Vitamin E mask/sleeping pack/moisturizer, any sheet mask I can get my hands on, and this collagen creamer.
 Honestly, I’m not sure the first two are worth your money.
 The clay mask is just so-so—I’ll use it until it’s gone, but I won’t reorder it.
 A mask I WILL order in the near future is the Acti-Firm Mushroom Mask.
 I searched high and low for it after being introduced to it by an aesthetician years ago, and finally relocated it!
 I remember it as being semi-miraculous at clearing breakouts and revealing healthy, nourished skin.
 I’ll let you know if that memory holds true upon reorder.
 At the time of writing this post I had just ordered the Vitamin E product, and I had pretty high hopes for it.
 Because of its strange texture (it looks and feels like flan), I don't find myself reaching for this product as often as I thought I would based on its claims and ingredients.
 As a daily moisturizer, it's just too thick for my skin—it tends to clog my pores if I don't wash it off in the morning, so I've been using it more to spot treat my melasma/applying it on top of my regular moisturizer if I’ve spent a lot of time in the sun.

 I absolutely love this collagen coffee creamer from Vital Proteins.
 I just wish it wasn't so expensive!
 A single purchase won’t break you—once you get addicted, though, the monthly replenishment costs start to add up.
 I pace myself by using a half serving of this collagen creamer and it still only lasts me one month maximum.
 That's not a whole lot of bang for my buck compared to a traditional protein powder.
 Also, I'm not going to lie to you and tell you that ingesting this collagen has definitely led to plumper, more glowy skin.
 I can say with confidence that my nails started to grow more quickly when drinking this collagen, but the verdict is out on whether or not it has had any sort of impact on my skin.
 With that said, on the off-chance that it really is doing something—and considering the fact that I really, really like the coconut flavor—I’ll continue to buy this product as my budget (and conscience) allows.